ntop/ntopng/doc/src/scripts/alert_definitions.rst

 - :code:`alert`: A Lua table containing the details of the alert.
 - :code:`alert_json`: A Lua table that can be used to add parameters to the localization string.

 The function is expected to return a string which is possibly localized.
-It is up to the plugin to call the :code:`i18n()` localization function to do the actual localization. ntopng will not perform any localization on the returned value of the function.
+It is up to the script to call the :code:`i18n()` localization function to do the actual localization. ntopng will not perform any localization on the returned value of the function.

 Examples
 --------

-The first example considers :ref:`Blacklisted Flows` created in the :ref:`Plugin Examples`.
-It's :code:`./alert_definitions` `blacklisted sub-directory <https://github.com/ntop/ntopng/tree/dev/scripts/plugins/blacklisted/alert_definitions>`_ contains file :code:`alert_flow_blacklisted.lua`.
+The first example considers :ref:`Blacklisted Flows` created in the :ref:`script Examples`.
+It's :code:`./alert_definitions` `blacklisted sub-directory <https://github.com/ntop/ntopng/tree/dev/scripts/scripts/blacklisted/alert_definitions>`_ contains file :code:`alert_flow_blacklisted.lua`.
 Contents of this file are

 .. code:: lua